bcole/bcole.github.io/_posts/2015-10-21-html5-developer-conference.markdown

 One final topic I want to discuss on this talk is **testing**.
 I had a concern while hearing this talk that by putting styles into reused classes, testing could become a pain.
 If you want to change the style of some text on the homepage, you go and change the style.
 But then what if that style is reused, and some other page breaks?

 Apparently, I wasn't the only one with that concern, as it was brought up during Q&A.  Mike's answer was two-fold.
 First, he admitted that of course some regression testing will have to be done to ensure that the change isn't breaking other parts of the site.
-The other point he brought up though is that the point of this module based design is that *components "play well" together*.
+The other point he brought up is that the benefit of this module based design is that *components "play well" together*.
 Components should be compatible with other components (without breaking).

 In other words, it shouldn't be possible that changing a component's style and testing it on the homepage would work, but would break on another part of the site.
 This all relates back to his point about avoiding one-off changes as well, as you can better prevent odd edge cases that happen only on certain pages.